 Hyperostosis frontalis interna

 Hyperostosis frontalis interna is characterized by benign overgrowth of the inner table of the frontal bone.
 The etiology is unknown.
-The condition is generally of no clinical significance and an incidental finding.
+The condition is generally an incidental finding of no clinical significance.
 It is typically bilateral and symmetrical and may extend to involve the parietal bones.
 The skull thickening may be sessile or nodular, and may affect the bone in a focal or diffuse manner.

 The importance of this condition stems mainly from the necessity of not mistaking it for pathology (see below).